 If you are an advanced user, you can use the code editor in the Add Watermark Rule wizard to write your conditions for adding watermarks to files.
-With the code editor, conditions can be more complex and can user a wider range of parameters.
+With the code editor, you can create conditions that are more complex and can use a wider range of parameters.

 Note: To indicate in the code editor that you want to include the watermark on all files, enter the word true